olin/studentgovernment/bylaws.md

 Any student interested in helping to organize school-wide events and who attends meetings of the Committee is considered part of the General Membership of the Committee.
 The Assistant Director of SAC keeps a list of the General Membership.

+The Committee must select a member of SAC to be the delegate for the monthly Student Government meetings.
+A new delegate may be chosen every month based on the committee’s discretion.
+This delegate acquires voting power for that meeting that they attend.
+A delegate can not be a CORe voting member.

 #### Section 4.
 Meetings.

 SAC meets weekly to coordinate and plan for upcoming events and social opportunities and to reflect on the success of previous activities.
 SAC meetings will include the Officers and the General Membership.
 Announcements of meeting times and agendas are sent to the SAC mailing list prior to meetings.